-2. Why not ask for the Lit Rev early in TT and the 1st Year Report at the end of year one?
+3. Why not ask for the Literature Review earlier in year one?

-The Lit Review is a substantial piece of work, typically three times the length of the 1st year report and requires the completion of a comprehensive consideration of all relevant publications on your research topic.
-Given the other course requirements that have to be timetabled in MT & HT, plus the technical training that many are engaged with, it would be very onerous to require the Lit Review at the start of TT.
-Of course you are not prohibited from completing your review in advance of 30th September if this suits you and your supervisor!
-It is also better to have identified in advance of this substantial literature review, by means of the short progress report, any student who needs additional support and/or training in writing a scientific report and/or in writing in English.
+The Lit Review is a substantial piece of work, and requires the completion of a comprehensive consideration of all relevant publications on your research topic.
+Given the other course requirements that have to be timetabled in MT & HT, plus the technical training that many are engaged with, it would be very onerous to require the Lit Review sooner than the end of TT full term.
+Of course you are not prohibited from completing your review in advance of Week 8 of TT if this suits you and your supervisor!
+It is also helpful for supervisors to have had the opportunity to identify in advance of this substantial literature review, any student who needs additional support and/or training in writing a scientific report and/or in writing in English.